-This pink sherbet punch is one of my favorite easy party drinks.
+This frothy pink punch made with sherbet is one of my favorite easy party drinks.
 It’s the perfect punch for a baby shower!
 It’s also a fun punch to make for Valentine’s Day, a girlie princess birthday party, or for a bridal shower.

 I’m guessing you’re here because you’re…

 Wondering what drinks to serve at a baby shower, birthday, or some type of party?

 Am I right? 🙂 I’m glad you’re considering a punch, because a punch can be made in large batches, perfect for serving a crowd.

 Or maybe you’ve already decided on punch and you’re going with pink decor for your baby shower or party.